The Best Places to Live in Europe for American Expats in 2022

 With so many fascinating choices deciding on where to live in Europe requires some research to know what all your options are and to find a city that is best suited for you.
 If you’re not sure where to start, we’re here to help!
 Take a look at our list of the best places for American expats to live in Europe.

 What to consider before moving abroad to Europe

 If you search for the best places to move to in Europe, you’ll see a variety of lists and opinions.
 But we all know that what’s best for one person isn’t always the best for another.
 Your age, financial position, whether or not you have kids, your country of origin as well as your personal interests and preferences are all factors in choosing the best spot for you.

-This list is based on my personal experience living abroad as well as a single, childfree, American woman approaching 40.
+This list is based on my personal experience living abroad as well as a single, childfree, American woman in her early 40s.
 After researching the most popular places in Europe, I used the following factors to narrow down our list of the best places to live in Europe:

 - Cost of living: Is the cost of living comparable to or less expensive than major U.S. cities?

 - Healthcare: Is there affordable access to health insurance?

 - Language: Is English widely spoken?
 Is the local language relatively easy to learn? *To fully immerse yourself abroad we always encourage refreshers to learn the local language.

 - Community: Are there strong expat communities available? *While we’re huge advocates of integrating with locals, moving abroad is a courageous endeavor that can get lonely.
 We’ve found comfort abroad in connecting with people who have chosen a similar path.